ufechner7/ufechner7.github.io/_posts/2022-08-18-installing-julia.md

 ## Installation of Julia

 ### Windows
-Please download and install Julia as explained at https://julialang.org/downloads/ .
+Please download and install Julia as explained [here](https://julialang.org/downloads/) .
 Choose the 64-bit (installer).
 Make sure to check the option "Add julia to path" when running the installer.
 For advanced users it is suggested also to install [git for Windows](https://gitforwindows.org/) which also includes the `bash` command line interface, which is very useful for small automation tasks.
 The git version control system keeps track of the changes of your files and allows the SW development in a team.